Implementations and the independent set polynomial below the Shearer threshold: Introduction

-Our goal in this paper is to determine whether a computational transition takes place for negative activities as well, i.e., when $\lambda<0$.
-Interestingly, the evaluation of the independent set polynomial for $\lambda<0$ has significant algorithmic interest due to its connection with the Lov\'{a}sz Local Lemma (LLL) and, more precisely, to the problem of checking when the LLL applies.
-We will review this well-known connection shortly; prior to that, we introduce the Shearer threshold, which is relevant for our work.
+The evaluation of the hard-core partition function for $\lambda<0$ has significant algorithmic interest due to its connection with the Lov\'{a}sz Local Lemma (LLL) and, more precisely, to the problem of checking when the LLL applies.
 Shearer, as part of his work \cite{Shearer} on the LLL, implicitly established that for every $\Delta\geq 2$, there is a threshold $\lambda^*(\Delta)$, given by $\lambda^*(\Delta)=(\Delta-1)^{\Delta-1}/\Delta^{\Delta}$, such that \begin{enumerate} \item for all $\lambda\geq-\lambda^*(\Delta)$, for all graphs $G$ of maximum degree $\Delta$, it holds that $Z_G(\lambda)>0$. \item for all $\lambda<-\lambda^*(\Delta)$, there exists a graph $G$ of maximum degree $\Delta$ such that $Z_G(\lambda)\leq 0$. \end{enumerate} We refer to the point $-\lambda^*(\Delta)$ as the \emph{Shearer threshold}.
-Similarly to the positive case, the $\Delta$-regular tree plays a role in determining the location of the Shearer threshold, in the sense that for all $\lambda<-\lambda^*(\Delta)$, the truncation of the tree at an appropriate height yields a (finite) tree $T$ of maximum degree $\Delta$ such that $Z_T(\lambda)\leq 0$.
 Scott and Sokal \cite{ScottSokal} were the first to realise the relevance of Shearer's work to the phase transitions of the hard-core model, and to make explicit Shearer's contribution in this context.
-They further developed these ideas to study the analyticity of the logarithm of the partition function in the complex plane.

 From an algorithmic viewpoint, the Shearer threshold is tacitly present in most, if not all, applications of the (symmetric) LLL.
-In particular, Shearer \cite{Shearer} proved that $\lambda^*(\Delta)$ is the maximum value $p$ such that every family of events, with failure probability at most $p$ and with a dependency graph of maximum degree $\Delta$, has nonempty intersection.
-This simple characterisation is a corollary of far more elaborate conditions formulated in the same work that determine whether a dependency graph falls into the scope of the LLL.
-To date, no polynomial-time algorithm has been presented that, given as input a dependency graph $G$ of maximum degree $\Delta$, decides whether Shearer's conditions are satisfied when the failure probabilities of some events exceed the threshold $\lambda^*(\Delta)$ and it is very plausible that none exists (see for example \cite[Section 4]{Piyush} for results in this direction).
+In particular, Shearer \cite{Shearer} proved that $\lambda^*(\Delta)$ is the maximum value $p$ such that in a probability space where each event occurs with probability at most~$p$ and each event is independent of all except at most~$\Delta$ other events, there is a positive probability that no events occur.